 Learn to encrypt sensitive data.

-At its most simple, encryption works by using a mathematical formula to scramble data, which can only be unscrambled with a specific key and/or pass phrase.
+At its simplest, encryption works by using a mathematical formula to scramble data, which can only be unscrambled with a specific key and/or pass phrase.
 As a journalist, you store and transmit a great deal of information – some of which may be sensitive and/or put you and your sources at risk.
 You may want to encrypt this information to protect it.

 In some countries, encryption has legal restrictions on use, so you will need to consider that before crossing borders and/or working in certain places.
 Thorough research on this should be included in your risk assessment.